 Our environmental processes aren’t perfect - yet.
 We’re working to make them better: manufacturing more items in North America to reduce energy consumption, constantly searching for kraft options for all our packaging, and carrying products that can be widely recycled and composted.
-We’re also searching for more widely compostable and easy to decompose packaging options, such as bagasse lids and containers, and more reusable items.
-Finally, we’re working to implement carbon offsetting options for our customers, to help reduce the environmental impact of their packaging.
+We’re also searching for more widely compostable and easy to decompose packaging options, and more reusable items.

 Want to join us in our environmental efforts?
 Go the extra mile to educate your customers on what your packaging is made of, and how to properly dispose of it.
 Make recycling and composting bins available, accessible, and identifiable.
 Encourage your municipality to do recycling and compost pickups for businesses, and call for transparency regarding what really happens to these materials.
 Question the effectiveness of your local processing programs.
 Encourage your customers to reduce their use of disposable packaging - and when you do use disposable packaging, make the most of it by branding it so that it has a real purpose in building your business and brand!